Teach English in Hanoi

 Hanoi is a cultural center for Vietnam, despite its history in wars and there are still many relics and landmarks standing today.
 The city of Hanoi has been the capital for near 1000 years and in this time it has become well known for its flourishing culture and interesting monuments.

 The Old Quarter

-If its the history of Vietnam that sparks your interest then you should get yourself down to the National Museum of Vietnamese History (Bảo tàng Lịch sử Việt Nam).
-Here you can find a collection of artifacts and antiques that the museum has been collecting for over 1000 years.
-Just five minutes away is the Museum of the Vietnamese Revolution (Bảo tàng Cách mạng Việt Nam) where you can learn in detail the Vietnamese struggle against the France and America.
+If the history of Vietnam sparks your interest head to the National Museum of Vietnamese History (Bảo tàng Lịch sử Việt Nam).
+Here you can find a collection of artifacts and antiques that the museum has been collecting for over 1,000 years.
+It’s five minutes away from the Museum of the Vietnamese Revolution (Bảo tàng Cách mạng Việt Nam) where you can learn about the Vietnamese and their struggles with France and America.